xanthics/gw2craft/README.md

 Requires Python 2.7.x.
 You will need to define a ftp_info.py file.

 Crafting.py is the main file.
-create_recipes.py creates all the other files you will need.
+gen_ifn.py generates the localized FAQ, nav and index pages localxx.py are the localized language files create_recipes.py creates all the other files you will need.
 A recent snapshot of those files is also included.

 How-To